-Not every matter, therefore, hinges upon finding the decisive email or damning text message, but in this day and age most matters tend to include some type of ESI that can be identified through use of digital forensic tools (CYFOR’s main computer analysis tools are EnCase and Forensic ToolKit).
+Not every matter, therefore, hinges upon finding the decisive email or damning text message, but in this day and age, most matters tend to include some type of ESI that can be identified through the use of digital forensic tools (CYFOR’s main computer analysis tools are EnCase and Forensic ToolKit).
 Therefore, even electronic storage systems apart from the “usual suspects” and ones that predate the social media era must be properly preserved and maintained.

 In this day and age, the limits and possibilities of finding electronically stored information that may hold relevant evidence are constantly growing.
 Regardless of where we find the digital evidence, the rules remain the same – reasonable steps must be taken to identify, preserve, collect and process the forensic image.